Data Last Updated: November 03, 2020

-Costa Rica has reopened to tourists from certain destinations on August 1.
+Costa Rica has reopened to tourists since August 1st, however, it only allowed the entry of visitors from certain countries.

 Mask is required to be worn in all public indoor, public transport and all outdoor areas.